jcfain/TCodeESP32/README.md

   3. Point VSCode to the directory containing platformio.ini
   4. Select the build you want from the bottom toolbar
   5. Select Upload button on the bottom toolbar.
 (Has an arrow pointing right)
   6. On the left side of VSCode, there should be an alien head.
-Select it and execute "Upload file system".
+Select it and execute "Upload Filesystem Image".
   7. Profit

   For more infor here are some good placees: